René Magritte

 No artwork matches

-A decisive revelation occurred in 1922 when he encountered Giorgio de Chirico’s The Song of Love (1914).
-This aesthetic discovery convinced him of the poetic power of enigmatic imagery and of the unexpected juxtaposition of ordinary objects.
-From that moment onward, Magritte developed a pictorial vocabulary based on the meticulous representation of familiar elements—pipes, bowler hats, curtains, cloud-filled skies, rocks, windows—combined according to a logic of displacement and contradiction.
+The decisive revelation occurred in the early 1920s when he encountered a reproduction of The Song of Love (1914) by Giorgio de Chirico.
+This aesthetic shock revealed to him the poetic power of the enigmatic image and the unexpected juxtaposition of familiar objects, definitively directing his work toward a painting of mystery and visual thought.
+Magritte gradually developed a singular visual vocabulary in which ordinary elements—pipes, bowler hats, curtains, cloudy skies, rocks or windows—are combined according to a logic of contradiction, metamorphosis and mise en abyme.

-During the Second World War, Magritte underwent a brief “Renoir period” (1943–1947), characterized by a warmer palette and freer brushwork, conceived as an optimistic response to troubled times.
-This was followed in 1948 by the so-called “Vache period,” marked by deliberately provocative, expressionistic gestures, before he returned to his more controlled and emblematic style.
+During the Second World War, Magritte went through several stylistic experiments.
+Between 1943 and 1947 he adopted a warmer palette and freer brushwork in what he later called his “Renoir period,” conceived as an optimistic response to troubled times.
+This phase was followed in 1948 by the provocative “Vache period,” characterized by deliberately crude and caricatural painting, before he returned to his more controlled style.

 32 avenue Marceau